canvg/canvg/README.md

 =======
 `npm run test`

-`npm run generate-expeted foo.svg` to create the expected png for a given svg in the `svgs` folder
+`npm run generate-expected foo.svg` to create the expected png for a given svg in the `svgs` folder

 Usage on the server
 ===================